Author: dangreen.com

 🌎 Coordinates

-As of the 2010 U.S. Census, the population of Maunabo was approximately 14,425.
-The population density was around 508.8 people per square mile.
-The racial makeup of the city is predominantly Hispanic.
-The city’s population is fairly young, with a median age of 36 years.
+As of the 2010 census, Hartland had a population of 3,393 people.
+The population density was 75.6 people per square mile.
+The racial makeup of the town was predominantly White, with small percentages of African American, Native American, Asian, and other races.
+The median age in the town was 44.8 years.

 🏞️ Nature & Environment